AI use cases for logistics industry

 User demands change every day, making it challenging for logistics operators to perform last-minute transportation.
 Accurate demand forecasting allows them to know what product is needed, how much, and where, all ahead of time.

 Typically, logistics and warehouse managers perform demand forecasting traditionally based on historical orders.
-But, AI-based forecasting is more advanced than these statistical models for this process for the following reasons.
-It can handle a huge amount of data and external factors and generate accurate forecasts.
+But, AI can optimize logistics and how they meet demands through advanced forecasting that can handle huge amount of data and generate accurate forecasts.
+It can handle a huge amount of data and consider any kind of external factor and fluctuations.
 Their performance improves over time due to their adaptiveness and scalability.

 With these forecasting reports, logistics companies can uncover more hidden patterns and streamline their supply planning.
 This helps them closely watch seasonal fluctuations, reduce transportation costs on unplanned transportation, and proactively keep up with changing demands.